rnorth/dropwizard-markdown-assets-bundle/README.md

 [![CircleCI](https://circleci.com/gh/rnorth/dropwizard-markdown-assets-bundle.svg?style=svg)](https://circleci.com/gh/rnorth/dropwizard-markdown-assets-bundle)

 An assets bundle (like [io.dropwizard.assets.AssetsBundle](http://www.dropwizard.io/1.0.0/dropwizard-assets/apidocs/io/dropwizard/assets/AssetsBundle.html)) that allows a dropwizard app to render and serve Markdown documents from the classpath.
 The goal is to provide a way to quickly and easily serve up static documentation for a service, taking advantage of Markdown's ease of editing and reusability.
+For example:

+* Presenting markdown-based API documentation alongside a microservice
+* Hosting usage or design documentation (text, graphs and sequence diagrams)
+* Presenting basic usage notes for a public facing API, without requiring extra effort to construct fully-fledged HTML documentation

 In the 'out of the box' configuration (with default template and stylesheet) the following additional features are supported:

-* Fast, capable server-side markdown rendering using [flexmark-java](https://github.com/vsch/flexmark-java) (including Github Flavored Markdown):
+* Fast, capable server-side **markdown rendering** using [flexmark-java](https://github.com/vsch/flexmark-java) (including Github Flavored Markdown):
     * [Anchor links](https://github.com/vsch/flexmark-java/wiki/Extensions#anchorlink)
     * [Autolink](https://github.com/vsch/flexmark-java/wiki/Extensions#autolink)
     * [Footnotes](https://github.com/vsch/flexmark-java/wiki/Extensions#footnotes)